Counted among the Seven Wonders of the World, the Colosseum Amphitheatre is Rome’s most popular tourist attraction.

 To provide complete comfort and the best experience, the builders of the Colosseum made sure to be prepared for every situation.

-To protect the audience from the raging sun and heat, they built a Velarium, an awning that could be pulled over the top of the seating area to provide shade.
+To protect the audience from the raging sun and heat, they built a Velarium, an awning that could be pulled over the seating area to provide shade.

 We can say that they had built the earliest form of the ‘Skydome’ in the Colosseum.